 Skip to content

-Towards a Heart-Safe Cross-Border Area – HEART SAVE REGION
+Towards a Heart-Safe Cross-Border Area – HEART SAFE CBA

 Short description of the project

-The project “Towards a Heart-Safe Cross-Border Area” aims to procure new equipment for emergency medical care in the cross-border region between Greece and North Macedonia.
-By purchasing new ambulances, defibrillators, ECG devices and training for healthcare professionals and citizens, a faster and more efficient response to heart attacks and other emergencies will be enabled.
+The project “Towards a Heart-Safe Cross-Border Area” – Heart Safe CBA aims to procure new equipment for emergency medical care in the cross-border region between Greece and North Macedonia.
+The procurement of new ambulances, defibrillators, ECG devices and training for healthcare professionals and citizens will enable a faster and more efficient response to heart attacks and other emergencies.

-The Center for Development of the Southeast Planning Region plays a key role in the implementation of activities in North Macedonia.
-The Center is responsible for the procurement of four ambulances, ECG devices and defibrillators for the four health centers in the region, as well as for the coordination of training and promotional activities.
-With its participation, the Center will contribute to improving access to primary health care and strengthening the capacities of local communities.
+The Centre for Development of the South-East Planning Region plays a key role in the implementation of activities in North Macedonia.
+The Centre is responsible for the procurement of

 Partners

-Ahepa General Hospital in Thessaloniki, Hellenic Association for Emergency Pre-Hospital Care, Center for Development of the Southeastern Planning Region
+Ahepa General Hospital in Thessaloniki, Hellenic Association for Emergency Pre-Hospital Care, Centre for Development of the South-Еast Planning Region

 Total budget